International Conference: Trajectories of Romani Migrations and Mobilities in Europe and Beyond (1945 – present) – Prague, Sept. 16-18, 2019

 Migration Regimes, Kinship and Ethnic Boundaries Impact on Migration Strategies and Practices: Case Study of Roma Migrants from Poland to the UK

-Judit Durst (University College London) – Zsanna Nyírő (Corvinus University of Budapest)
+Judit Durst (Centre for Social Sciences, Budapest; University College London, London) – Zsanna Nyírő (Centre for Social Sciences, Budapest)

 Interrupted Continuity: The Role of Kinship in Migration among (Trans)nationally Mobile Roma Factory Workers from Rural Hungary at the Global Assembly Line